city_parking—mayor_v_6_(trio) (1440p).mp4

 You don’t have to pay the parking meters on the following days because most businesses are closed:

-But not every single space parking meter can be replaced with a multi-space EZ Park Meter.
 Some blocks have just two or three meters or there isn't enough curb space to place an EZ Park Meter.
+In these cases, single-space meters may exist.

 Problems with single-space meters can be reported by calling (410) 396-1881.

 Project SPACE launched in Phase 1 of Baltimore City on July 10, 2014.
-We continue to add more areas to Project SPACE.
+We continue to expand Project SPACE to include additional areas.
 There you will find maps of the areas where this program is in effect.
-Station North and Midtown launched on July 23, 2018.

 Project SPACE does four things: